-Network Purpose Management Identify the Network Interface Card (NIC) that GigaVUE-FM uses to communicate with the GigaVUE V Series nodes and controllers.
-Data Identify the Network Interface Card (NIC) that receives the mirrored GRE tunnel traffic from the monitored instances.
-This is applicable only for G-vTAP agents.
+Network Purpose Management Identify the subnets that GigaVUE-FM uses to communicate with the GigaVUE V Series nodes and controllers.
+Data Identify the subnets that receives the mirrored tunnel traffic from the monitored instances.
+In data network, if a tool subnet is selected then the V Series node egress traffic on to the destinations or tools.